ethancs13/NoteTaker/README.md

   </ol>
 </details>

-#### Keep track of all your thoughts with this lightweight, easy to use, note taking application..
+#### Keep track of all your thoughts with this lightweight, easy to use, note taking application.

 ## Getting Started 💡
 <a name="getting-started" id="getting-started"></a>